Raphael9999/scraping-section-232/README.md

 main is the program to run the extraction

+output.txt, use to store overflowing terminal $ python main.py > output.txt

-mymining\, requirements.txt, setup.py is a package containing the class used in the main
+mine232\, requirements.txt, setup.py is a package containing the class used in the main

 result\ directory where the extracted results are placed